SimonGsponer/extracurricular_coding/pulling_NASDAQ.md

 def parser(s):
 	'''
-	This function appends, for every line of the symbols txt file, the stock symbol and name of the corresponding company to a list, defined on global level (since ftp.retrlines does not accept arguments).
+	This function appends, for every line of the symbols txt file, the stock symbol and name of the corresponding company to a list, defined globally (since ftp.retrlines does not accept arguments).

 	Arguments: